tobanw/blog-posts/2017-06-22-reddit-engagement.md

 I also excluded outliers to ensure that the average wasn't being skewed by a few extremely active users.
 The finding withstood these robustness checks — of course, the relationship could be an artifact of some other selection bias, but it increases my confidence in the causal interpretation.

+## Results

 The chart below shows the results for the cohort that made their first comment between November and December of 2016, and is limited to users with 5-150 comments per month.
 It shows that "frontpage-focused" users (0-20% of comments outside of frontpage subreddits) have the lowest engagement with an average of 22 comments per month.
 Engagement increases to an average of 27 comments per month for the group having 60-80% of comments outside of frontpage subreddits.
+(The results are similar for other cohorts and all differences are statistically significant.)

 ![engagement-chart](http://i.imgur.com/a3OJn7N.png)